aidan-faustina/MuonReconstructions/README.md

-### PathReconstruction
+### Path Reconstruction
-PathReconstruction is a program that will create local and global reconstructions of events in the muon chamber
+Two different versions of a program for the local and global reconstruction of muon tracks are provided.
+The details on how to use each one are below:

+1. path_reconstruction_timens
-To use,simply put the desired file path into local_reconstruction_xleft_xright(<your file name here>) and make sure that each line of the input file is formatted as follows (same as output for original process_hits.py): event number,hits,< SL, LAYER, X_POS_LEFT, X_POS_RIGHT, TIMENS for each hit>
+This version should run directly on the output of the current version of process_hits.py, which has each line of the input file formatted as follows: event number,# of hits,< SL, LAYER, X_POS_LEFT, X_POS_RIGHT, TIMENS for each hit>

-Further instructions on how to customize the output are written in comments at the end,above the relevant functions
+2. path_reconstruction_zpos
+This version runs on a differently formatted input,so it requires you to modify your processing program so that each line of its output is formatted as follows: event number,# of hits,orbit count for the event, < SL, LAYER, X_POS_LEFT, X_POS_RIGHT, ZPOS for each hit> I recommend using this version and output for the processing file because the calculation for ZPOS does not need to be repeated and orbit count is used as a marker for the events,which is unambigous, whereas event number varies based on the selection of data processed.

+To use either version,simply put the appropriate file path into local_reconstruction_xleft_xright('<insert file path here>') and adjust the parameters/plot outputs to your choosing

+There are several different parameters that determine acceptance cuts for local/global reconstruction that can be found at the beginning of the file and you may find it appropriate to adjust them.
+Details on each one are provided in comments next to the values I have set as defaults.

+By default the programs will not output any plots but you have the option to display local reconstructions, 2d plane reconstructions,3d global reconstructions, or a combination of the three.
+Instructions on how to activate the plots you would like to be displayed are in the comments at the end of the program.

+Note that if you are using jupyter notebook, local reconstructions and the option 'plot3d' do not work together,the comments have further details on how to get around this.

 ### process_hits_v2.py
 process_hits_v2.py is a version of the original process_hits that does the processing and reconstruction simultaneously.
 It outputs both local and global reconstructions of each acceptable event in .png file format as well as a text file in the same format as the original with TIMENS replaced by Z_POS to avoid repead calculations in reconstruction.